jemiller1963/first_app/README.markdown

-# Fist Readme for the Ruby on Rails Tutorial
+# First README for the Ruby on Rails Tutorial

 This is the first application for the [Ruby on Rails Tutorial](http://rubyonrails.org)